-Not Compliant Fully Compliant
+Not Compliant Fully Complia nt

 a) 1

-b) √
+b) ✓

-c) 1
+c) $\checkmark$

-d) 1
+d) $\checkmark$

-Please use this space to explain the reason for non-compliance b) Due to the preferred size of the Panel more observers not invited.
+Please use this space if you wish to add anything to explain or expand on the ratings given above :b) Due to the preferred size of the Panel more observers not invited.
 The current Committee structure covers 78% of the active membership (based on 2013/2014 Annual Report).